Injury Attorneys | Restoring LivesTM

 There is no definition for standard of care in medicine; it’s a term only used in law.
-Standard of care is reasonable guideline of care that a patient would receive while being treated by a physician.
+Standard of care is a reasonable guideline of care that a patient should receive while being treated by a physician.

-These guidelines apply to individual physicians, a clinic, formal diagnostic procedure, or established by an organization of specialists.
-Guidelines are established by:
+These guidelines apply to individual physicians, clinics, formal diagnostic procedures, and specialists.

 A medical malpractice attorney will need to review the facts of your case to establish where standard of care was breached.
 In a courtroom, a more concrete definition of standard of care is typically given by an expert medical witness.

 The difference between the way doctors and lawyers look at standard of care depends on what they consider worthy of a standard.

 Physicians typically believe a reasonable standard of care includes customary practices.
 Meanwhile, malpractice lawyers are more likely to think that care and practice are separate (although they may overlap).
 This difference is because medical malpractice is a field of personal injury law.
 Personal injury law has the reasonable person standard regarding negligence—in other words, if a reasonable person would have done something, then not doing it is negligent, and vice versa.